getodk/docs/docs/form-question-types.rst

 """"""""""""""""""""""""""""""""""""""""""""""

 type
-  :tc:`select_one {list_name}`
+  ``select_one {list_name}``
 appearance
   *columns-pack*

-When the :tc:`columns-pack` appearance is added, the app tries to accommodate as many choices in a single line as possible.
+When the ``columns-pack`` appearance is added, the app tries to accommodate as many choices in a single line as possible.
 If the choice labels have different lengths, they will not be in even columns.

 .. image:: /img/form-widgets/select-columns-pack.*